HOW TO GET STARTED

 Masters/Heavy – Masters classes offer our competitors the same engine performance as seniors, but in a division separate from their younger peers.
 While on-track competition is still fierce, masters classes can provide an overall more laid-back atmosphere for their participants away from the “intensity” of the teenaged drivers in the Senior field.

-Masters also sees increased minimum weight requirements for both classes, which is attractive for drivers of larger build.
-Senior-aged drivers who weigh over 200 lbs alone can also be approved into the masters classes early rather than run at a performance disadvantage in Seniors, where excess weight can be a significant hinderance to performance.
+Masters also implements increased minimum weight requirements for both classes, which is attractive for drivers of larger build.
+Senior-aged drivers under 30 years-old who weigh over 200 lbs can also be approved into the masters classes early by the OVKA race director, rather than run at a performance disadvantage in Seniors, where excess weight can be a significant hinderance to performance.

-As with all age groups, Briggs 206 continues to be popular in this age bracket, and both KA100 and ROK VLR are again accepted in 100cc Masters, alongside the grandfathered-in Yamaha KT100.
+As with all age groups, Briggs 206 continues to be popular in this age bracket, and in 100cc Masters, both KA100 and ROK VLR are again accepted, alongside the grandfathered-in Yamaha KT100.

 OVKA Masters Classes: